ibexa/documentation-developer/docs/search/sort_clause_reference/payment_sort_clauses.md

 # Payment Sort Clauses

-Payment Sort Clauses are part of [Sort Clauses](sort_clause_reference.md) and they are supported only by Payment Search.
+Payment Sort Clauses are supported only by Payment Search.

 By using Sort Clauses you can filter payments by specific attributes, for example: creation date, status, and so on.